-In addition to their tusk, narwhals can grow up to sixteen feet in length excluding their tusk, with male tusks reaching up to ten feet in length.
+In addition to their tusk, narwhals can grow up to 16 feet in length excluding their tusk, with male tusks reaching up to 10 feet in length.
 It is estimated that their tusks are around two-thirds the length of their body.

 Can A Narwhal Have More Than One Tusk?

-The upper left tooth of narwhals is the one that develops into their tusk most of the time.
-Only one female has been documented as having two tusks, and around one in every five hundred males is known to have two tusks.
+The upper left tooth is the one that develops into the tusk most of the time.
+Only one female has been documented as having two tusks, and around one in every 500 males is known to have two tusks.

 We continue to be surprised by this one-of-a-kind species as our understanding of it grows.
-The allure of the tusk pulls humans to this Arctic whale, which has served as the inspiration for countless myths and stories throughout history.
+The allure of the tusk draws humans to this Arctic whale, which has served as the inspiration for countless myths and stories throughout history.
 There have even been instances in which a narwhal tusk has been used to protect London Bridge!
-Natural phenomena such as this odd tooth are among the most fascinating aspects of the natural world.
+Natural phenomena like this odd tooth are among the most fascinating aspects of the natural world.